Question (character): Publication history

 In 1967, Steve Ditko created the character of Mr. A as an undiluted expression of his values, ethics and Objectivist philosophy.
 Later that year, Ditko was hired by Charlton Comics to revive their superhero character Blue Beetle.
 Due to their below-average per-page payment rates to artists, Charlton gave more creative freedom to artists who pursued offbeat or idiosyncratic ideas.
 Ditko created the Question as a less-radical version of Mr. A who could be acceptable to the Comics Code Authority.
 The character was included as a back-pages feature in the new Blue Beetle comic book.

 However, Charlton discontinued its "action hero" line in December 1967 after only four issues of Blue Beetle had been published.
 A three-part Question story, which Ditko had already penciled, appeared in the one-shot comic book Mysterious Suspense (October 1968).
 The fifth and final issue of Blue Beetle, featuring the Question, was published in November of the same year.
 In 1985, after DC Comics had acquired the right to Charlton's characters, the Question reappeared in Crisis on Infinite Earths.
 In February 1987, DC launched a new The Question comic book, scripted by Dennis O'Neil and penciled by Denys Cowan.
 This series, which ran for 36 regular issues and two annuals, was replaced in September 1990 by The Question Quarterly, which ran for five issues.
-The Question has since then remained a recurring character of the DC Universe.
+Since then, the Question has remained a recurring character of the DC Universe.
 A six-issue The Question limited series was published by DC in 2005.
 A four-issue limited series titled The Question: The Deaths of Vic Sage was published under the DC Black Label imprint beginning in 2019, written by Jeff Lemire and penciled by Cowen and covers by Bill Sienkiewicz.

 Aside from appearing in his own titles, The Question has appeared sporadically in DC comics and media and has undergone several reboots.